bespoke-silicon-group/bsg_bladerunner/README.md

 3. Commit changes and push to a branch.
 (This step is critical!)

 4. Run `make build-ami` from inside this repository.

-### To Make a Release

-These steps will build an AMI and an AFI and upload them to AWS.
-It is a combination of the steps above.

-1. Clone this repository.

-2. Update the `FPGA_IMAGE_VERSION` variable in [project.mk](project.mk)
-to avoid naming conflicts. (`FPGA_IMAGE_VERSION` will be used as the value for the 'Version' key in the AMI and AFI Tags.)

-3. Run `make build-afi` from inside this repository.
-(See the section Build an Amazon FPGA Image)

-4. Replace the `AGFI_ID` and `AMI_ID` variables in
-[project.mk](project.mk) with the new values in upload.json (generated by the previous step).

-5. Commit your changes and push to a branch

-6. Run `make build-ami` from inside this repository.
-(See the section Build an Amazon Machine Image)

-7. Test the release

-8. Make a PR to `dev` or `master` depending on the state of the release.

-9. Apply a tag to the release when it is merged to master